 - Weight Limits: Consult our guide on TV Stand Safety and Structural Integrity to ensure the buffet's top surface can handle the "Static Load" of your TV.

-6. The VBU Formula: Is Your Buffet Media-Ready?
+The VBU Pass/Fail Test: Is Your Buffet Media-Ready?

 Before converting a buffet, apply this simple "Pass/Fail" test: